 MAPChiPP is a European project developing trainings for qualifying practitioners in child protection.
-The DIJuF carries out the project in cooperation with experienced partners from Estonia, the Netherlands and Hungary.
-The trainings developed will be tested in all partner countries as well as in another four European countries (England, Finland, Portugal and Romania).
+The DIJuF carries out the project in cooperation with experienced partners from Estonia, Great Britain, the Netherlands and Hungary.
+The trainings developed will be tested in all partner countries as well as in another three European countries (Finland, Portugal and Romania).
 MAPChiPP is supported by the Rights, Equality and Citizenship (REC) Programme of the European Union and has a run-time of two years.

 The project addresses two essential factors for effective child protection.
 First, it aims at facilitating cooperation and communication among actors in child protection.
 Various services or institutions – such as youth welfare office, social workers, health professionals or family court – often come to differing appraisals regarding the questions whether children are endangered and if so how to counteract the danger.
 Thus, a multi-disciplinary collaboration of professional in cases of child protection is considered to be very important.
 Second, the project seeks to enhance the participation and involvement of children in the assessment of endangerment as well as in help-planning.
 Involving children often faces problems in practice: Imminent danger, escalating conflicts between parents, missing skills and experience in communicating with children – especially burdened children – or uncertainty regarding the necessity of repeated enquiry may stand in professionals’ way in turning to children’s perceptions and wishes.
 As it is crucial for any change for the better in child protection that children are willing to make use of the help offered participating children is a sine qua non for intervening effectively in cases of child endangerment.